sinajahangir/MetaLearner-Example/README.md

 Streamflow Prediction for Rio Puerco, NM

-This project focuses on developing a robust streamflow prediction model for the Rio Puerco basin in New Mexico, leveraging a meta-learning approach that combines multiple forecasting techniques.
+This project focuses on developing a robust streamflow prediction model for the Rio Puerco basin in New Mexico, leveraging a meta-learning approach that combines multiple prediction methods.

 # Methodology